ZeroWasteTeam/Documentation/BuildSystem.md

   * When a version is updated, the version has to properly incremented.
 Decrementing version is not allowed
   * When a version is updated, there shall be no other changes in that pull request
   * The code after pull request merge should be buildable without any compilation errors or unit test failures
-  * The commits in the master and release-* branches shall have a linear commit history.
+  * The commits in the master and rel-* branches shall have a linear commit history.
 This means we will not allow a merge commit
   * Rebase merge commit also will not be allowed.
 The only merge type that will be supported is squash merge
 * The additional contraints for web application repositories are a below
-  * Pushing commits to remote branch whose name starts with "release-" is forbidden.
+  * Pushing commits to remote branch whose name starts with "rel-" is forbidden.
 Commits have to be merged through pull requests.
   * It is requried the source branch is up to date.
   * Version update is not allowed while merging to release branches
   * The code after pull request merge should be buildable without any compilation errors or unit test failures

 ### Caveat
-* It's at this moment not restrict pushing to a remote non-existant branch named release-* As a work around, when pushed the dashboard should show a warning
+* It's at this moment not restrict pushing to a remote non-existant branch named rel-* As a work around, when pushed the dashboard should show a warning

 ## Build Triggers
-* A PR build should be triggered when a pull request to raised to merge to master or release-*
+* A PR build should be triggered when a pull request to raised to merge to master or rel-*
-* A master build should be triggered when code is merged in master or release-*
+* A master build should be triggered when code is merged in master or rel-*
 * Due to limitation of the artifact repository, all the builds might not be stored forever in the artifact repository.
 * A master build should be triggered when a build requested through the buildRequestor tool.
 This tool shall be replaces as web application.
 * Based on the branch requested in the buildRequestor tool, the build could build a test artifact, release artifact or full versioned artifact